 History Check – Asics GEL-Lyte from 1987 to 2017

 The Asics GEL-Lyte is back!
-And we’re not talking about the shining star of the series – the iconic Asics GEL-Lyte III – but the model that started it all in 1987: The original Asics GEL-Lyte returns on July 7 to celebrate its 30th anniversary.
-It’s a rare occasion to have the original back on the shelves, so we have put this highly successful runner on the cover of our current print issue.
+And we’re not talking about the shining star of the series – the iconic Asics GEL-Lyte III – but the model that started it all in 1987: The original Asics GEL-Lyte returned on July 7, 2017 to celebrate its 30th anniversary.
+It’s a rare occasion to have the original back on the shelves, so we had put this highly successful runner on the cover of our #35 print issue.
 What’s more, this History Check presents 30 years of a shoe series that’s been charging ahead where others try to follow. (pic on Facebook via @themoldernway)

 1980s: Performance Through Technology